 A Joint British Association of Day Surgery & HCUK Virtual Conference

-In response to the Governments Elective Recovery Plan, it is clear we must work differently to respond to these unprecedented waits.
+In response to the Governments Elective Recovery Plan and Get It Right First Time (GIRFT) programme, it is clear we must work differently to reduce variation and respond to these unprecedented waits.
 With continued pressure on in-patient beds, Orthopaedic Foot and Ankle Surgery presents an ideal opportunity to explore and expand the possibilities to increase day surgery activity.